 How many wizarding-born werewolves have been lost to Greyback’s band.
 Their magic left untrained, their socialization warped out of any kind of affiliation with humanity thanks to Sirius Black’s “trick”?
 Greyback wasn’t out of commission for any span of 14 years.
 How many young wizards has Greyback destroyed, that Albus could not take the risk of salvaging and enlisting as wizards who would be obliged to him?
 So that Voldemort might not get his claws into them.

 The business had to be hushed up.
 The wizarding public could not be told that there was a young werewolf attending classes with their children at Hogwarts.
-And you just know that Albus never ran that idea past the Board of Governors.
+And you just know that Albus never ran that idea past the Board of Governors, or the Wizengamot.
 Every one of those boys had to be “bought off” and their silence assured.

 Lupin’s silence was already assured.
 Pettigrew could be bought off by threat of expulsion and not punishing him for being out-of-bounds.
 Black could be bought off by not expelling him and only assigning him some number of detentions for a prank that could have killed a fellow student (possibly going through faded files in Filch’s office and copying them).

 James, well, we already know that James eventually became Head Boy.
 His silence might have been bought by not expelling his friend, and an appointment as Quidditch Captain.
 But however obliged, it doesn’t necessarily mean that Albus liked the boy.
 He already knew James was a bully, and a leader of bullies.
 I think Albus was all too well aware that James’s habitual behavior had contributed to the situation having gone out of control the way it did.

 And the boy meddled.
 That was the real sticking point.
 Albus Dumbledore does not appreciate meddlers.